kodgemisi/servlet-url-mapper/README.md

 This small and non-invasive library is intended to be used in servlet-only environments where for some reasons developers are left without any frameworks like Spring MVC or Jax-RS.
 In such servlet-only environments, this library helps to handle nested URL structures in one servlet.

-_Non-invasive_: You don't need to use `servlet url mapper` in every servlet, you can use only some of them.
+_Non-invasive_: You don't need to use `servlet url mapper` in every servlet, you can use only in some of them.

 Assume you have a `ProductsServlet` with `/products, /products/*` URL mapping.
 Then you would handle request like follows: